birendpatel/lemon/src/lib/README.md

-# lib
+# Data Structures Library

-This directory contains data structures used by the Lemon compiler.
-Each file is standalone and has no dependencies beyond the GNU glibc library.
-Each data structure is written using C-style templates.
+Each header file located within this directory is standalone and has no dependencies beyond the GNU glibc library.
+Like Lemon, each file is licensed under the GNU General Public License v3.0.

-The unit tests depend on the Unity software located in `/extern/unity` or found at [ThrowtheSwitch](http://www.throwtheswitch.org/unity).

-`vector.h`: Dynamic array with a doubling growth rate.
-It only performs shallow copying.
-It is not thread-safe.

-`channel.h`: Thread-safe multi-producer multi-consumer FIFO queue.
-All read/write operations are blocking.
-The queue is fixed-length.

-`map.h`: Associative array mapping any hashable key to any shallow-copyable value.Implemented as a linear probing hash table.
+If you wish to use any of these data structures in your own projects, just copy over the header file and you're good to go!
+If you're missing anything a preprocessor error will let you know what to do when you attempt to compile.

+All of these data structures abort the application program whenever a dynamic allocation request fails.
+Since they are templated using preprocessor token pasting, the underlying structs are not opaque.
+However, you should never read and write directly to struct members.
+Use only the provided API.